xyukiono/job-runner/README.md

 This is a general purpose job-runner repogitory, which is especially useful for deep learning training and testing (e.g. grid search hyper parameter tuning).

 ## Run demo
+The sample codes is for running demo.py with different arguments.
 You need to create jobs in `jobs/todo/` first.
 The sample script are provided and you can try it by doing
 ```
 ./add_jobs.py